 B.S.
 Computer Science | Washington State University

-I’ll be starting as a Systems Engineer at Cloudflare in August, where I’ll be working on the infrastructure side of the R2 Object Storage platform.
+I started as a Systems Engineer at Cloudflare on August 3rd, where I work on the infrastructure side of R2, Cloudflares S3-compatible Object Storage platform.

 As a Systems Engineer, I have experience working with: